easbarba/easbarba.github.io/docs/index.md

 layout: default
 ---

-Short tips on all the great things of Linux distributions, its tools, and specially Emacs and Programming.
+Miscellaneous tips on all of the awesome things of Linux and related techies.

 ## Tips